 What exactly is a vision?

 First, a vision of magnitude is greater than the individual.
 A vision may be eliminating world hunger, cleaning up the environment, volunteering to serve others or raising the quality of education.
 A vision expresses our values and what we hope to contribute.
 It’s about creating an organization that expresses our deepest values about work, family, or community.

 Vision transforms momentary strategies into a way of life, engenders change and energizes the mundane.
 Vision is creating an ideal future with a grand purpose of greatness.
 It plays a core role in many activities – ranging from career choices to family vacations, from the quality of relationships to surviving acquisition and mergers.
 Vision gives us the capability to deal with change.

-5 Ingredients for creating a Grand Vision
+5 Ingredients for creating a Grand and Unifying Vision

 1. A Grand Vision is about others

-therefore, in order to create a grand vision, we have to challenge the short-term, quick result, “me, me, me” way of thinking.
+In order to create a grand vision, we have to challenge the short-term, quick result, “me, me, me” way of thinking.
 A vision of greatness must focus on service, adding value to and empowering others.
 The long-term success of any organization represents more than market share or profit.
 Long-term success reflects contributing to others.

 2. A Grand Vision is idealistic

 A vision of greatness is an expression of the idealistic and spiritual sides of our nature.
 When we touch the caring, loving and spiritual nature of others, they are much more likely to be moved to action than if we try to appeal to their logic.

 People need to know that the vision will accomplish some greater good to mankind.
 It is no accident that almost every organization in the modern business world is exploring ways to accomplish this higher purpose.